leeangel0428/nosql-challenge/README.md

 I then fixed it by using ".find_one".
 See image.
 ![2](https://github.com/leeangel0428/nosql-challenge/assets/137225965/352b701e-223c-4846-a4ac-81d2f747b063)

 In the NoSQL_analysis_starter code, I ran into another issue on Part 3, question 4.
 My output included the "LocalAuthorityName" which later on caused another issue with my dataframe where the id included "LocalAuthorityName:" in each element.
+This does not match the given reference image for how the dataframe should appear.
 See images.
 ![3](https://github.com/leeangel0428/nosql-challenge/assets/137225965/f4fd8cba-44fc-4c43-aff0-baabf18df011)
 ![4](https://github.com/leeangel0428/nosql-challenge/assets/137225965/89534a90-791b-48c1-a4c8-2d9da9e83e61)